-- EVM Compliance Non-construction activities will be tracked with level of effort activities and milestone achievement and EVM compliance should be eliminated. - PARS II Reporting Non-construction activities will be entered with narrative information only.
+- EVM Compliance Non-construction activities will be tracked with level of effort activities and milestone achievement and EVM compliance should be eliminated. - PARS Reporting Non-construction activities will be entered with narrative information only.

-Project control information will be provided monthly, including upload of the baseline and status schedules, and data from the schedule of values and planned versus actual work and cost accounts, into the Department's PARS II system in accordance with the PARS II Contractor Project Performance (CPP) Upload Requirements document.
+Project control information will be provided monthly, including upload of the baseline and status schedules, and data from the schedule of values and planned versus actual work and cost accounts, into the Department's PARS system in accordance with the PARS Contractor Project Performance (CPP) Upload Requirements document.

-For projects using EVMS and reporting EVMS data, the contracting officer, or the Contracting Officers' Representative (COR), normally the FPD, will ensure that contractors upload in PARS II the required project performance data at the lowest element of cost level in the specified format.
+For projects using EVMS and reporting EVMS data, the Contracting Officer, or the Contracting Officers' Representative (COR), normally the FPD, will ensure that contractors upload in PARS the required project performance data at the lowest element of cost level in the specified format.

 - a.
 EVMS Certification.
-This is the initial determination by PM that a Contractor's EVMS is in full compliance with EIA-748C, or as required by the contract, on all applicable projects.
+This is the initial determination by PM that a Contractor's EVMS is in full compliance with EIA-748 (current version), or as required by the contract, on all applicable projects.
 Documentation of the certification shall be provided to the Contracting Officer and the PMSO.
 The Contracting Officer must provide copies of transmittal memoranda or related documents to PM.
-All relevant documentation shall be maintained in PARS II. - For contractors where there are applicable projects with a TPC between \$50M and \$100M, the contractor shall maintain EVMS compliant with EIA-748C. - For contractors where there are applicable projects having a TPC of \$100M or greater, PM must conduct the certification review process and certify the contractor's EVMS compliance with EIA-748C, or as required by the contract.
+All relevant documentation shall be maintained in PARS. - For contractors where there are applicable projects with a TPC between \$50M and \$100M, the contractor shall maintain EVMS compliant with EIA-748 (current version), or as required by the contract. - For contractors where there are applicable projects having a TPC of \$100M or greater, PM must conduct the certification review process and certify the contractor's EVMS compliance with EIA-748 (current version), or as required by the contract.

 b.
 EVMS Surveillance.
-This is meant to ensure that a contractor's certified EVMS remains in full compliance with EIA-748C, or as required by the contract, on all applicable projects.
-A surveillance review may include an assessment against some or all of the EIA-748C requirements.
+This is meant to ensure that a contractor's certified EVMS remains in full compliance with EIA-748 (current version), or as required by the contract, on all applicable projects.
+A surveillance review may include an assessment against some or all of the EIA-748 (current version) requirements.
 The extent of the surveillance review will be tailored based on current conditions.

 For contractors where there are applicable projects having a TPC of \$100M or greater, PM will conduct a risk-based, data driven surveillance during the tenure of the contract, during contract extensions, or as requested by the FPD, the Program, or the PME).
-Documentation of the surveillance will be provided to the Contracting Officer documenting the compliance status of the contractor's EVMS with EIA-748C, or as required by the contract.
+Documentation of the surveillance will be provided to the Contracting Officer documenting the compliance status of the contractor's EVMS with EIA-748 (current version), or as required by the contract.